gr0uch/simulacra/README.md

 ## Data Binding

-The idea is that once the bindings have been set up, one does not call Simulacra.js again.
+Once the bindings have been set up, one does not need to call Simulacra.js again.
 For example, assigning `data.name = 'Simulacra'`  by default will set the text of the element to that value and append it to the DOM if it doesn't exist, and `data.name = null` will remove all elements corresponding to that field.
 Assigning `data.name = ['John', 'Doe']` will create missing elements and assign the text of both elements, and append them if necessary.

 The bindings work recursively on objects, which provides a simple way to build complex user interfaces.
 For example, assigning `data.details = { size: [1, 2, 3], vendor: 'X' }` will create the element for `details` and the child elements corresponding to its fields (`size`, `vendor`, etc), and remove the previous element if it existed.
 The new object also has bindings, so `data.details.size.push(4)` will create a new element corresponding to that value.